Polyamblyodon germanum: Description

 Polyamblyodon germanum has an moderately deep, ovoid, compressed body which has a depth that fits into its standard length between 2.2 and 2.5 times.
 It has a blunt snout with a steep concave dorsal profile between the snout and the hump in front of the eyes then slightly convex to the nape, the angle of the hump sharpening as the fish ages.
 The pelvic fin extends as far as the anus.
 The overall colour is blue-grey to bronze, lightening in colour ventrally with the darkest colour being on the forehead, cheeks and fins.
 The dorsal fin is supported 11 spines and 11 or 12 soft rays while there are 3 spines and 10 or 11 soft rays supporting the anal fin.
 This species has a maximum published total length of 45 cm.

 Distribution and habitat

 Polyamblyodon germanum is endemic to Southern Africa where it is found from Maputo in Mozambique to Algoa Bay in the Eastern Cape.
 It is found at depths between 40 and 80 m over reefs.

 Biology

-Polyamblyodon germanum feeds on benthivc invertebrates such as tunicates, molluscs and crustaceans.
+Polyamblyodon germanum feeds on benthic invertebrates such as tunicates, molluscs and crustaceans.
 Otherwise the biology of this species is little known.